-- A member of a group satisfies itself that it is appropriate to rely on due diligence performed by other entities in the same group. - The firm proactively follows up gaps in, and updates, CDD of higher risk customers. - A correspondent bank seeks to identify PEPs associated with their respondents. - A correspondent bank takes a view on the strength of the AML regime in a respondent bank's home country, drawing on discussions with the respondent, overseas regulators and other relevant bodies. - A correspondent bank gathers information about respondent banks' procedures for sanctions screening, PEP identification and management, account monitoring and suspicious activity reporting.
+- The MLRO (and their team) have adequate oversight of all high-risk relationships. - The firm establishes the legitimacy of, and documents, the source of wealth and source of funds used in high-risk business relationships. - Where money laundering risk is very high, the firm obtains independent internal or external intelligence reports. - When assessing EDD, the firm complements staff knowledge of the customer or beneficial owner with more objective information. - The firm is able to provide evidence that relevant information staff have about customers or beneficial owners is documented and challenged during the CDD process. - A member of a group satisfies itself that it is appropriate to rely on due diligence performed by other entities in the same group. - The firm proactively follows up gaps in, and updates, CDD of higher-risk customers. - A correspondent bank seeks to identify PEPs associated with their respondents. - A correspondent bank takes a view on the strength of the AML regime in a respondent bank's home country, drawing on discussions with the respondent, overseas regulators and other relevant bodies. - A correspondent bank gathers information about respondent banks' procedures for sanctions screening, PEP identification and management, account monitoring and suspicious activity reporting.

-equivalent or where due diligence data is inaccessible because of legal constraints.

-- The firm considers the credit risk posed by the customer, but not the money-laundering risk. - The firm disregards allegations of the customer's or beneficial owner's criminal activity from reputable sources repeated over a sustained period of time. - The firm ignores adverse allegations simply because customers hold a UK investment visa. - A firm grants waivers from establishing source of funds, source of wealth or other due diligence without good reason. - A correspondent bank conducts inadequate due diligence on parents and affiliates of respondents. - A correspondent bank relies exclusively on the Wolfsberg Group AML questionnaire.
+- Senior management do not give approval for taking on high-risk customers.
+If the customer is a PEP or a non-EEA correspondent bank, this breaches the ML Regulations. - The firm fails to consider whether a customer's political connections mean that they are high risk despite falling outside the ML Regulations' definition of a PEP. - The firm does not distinguish between the customer's source of funds and their source of wealth. - The firm relies entirely on a single source of information for its enhanced due diligence. - A firm relies on intra-group introductions where overseas standards are not UK-equivalent or where due diligence data is inaccessible because of legal constraints. - The firm considers the credit risk posed by the customer, but not the money-laundering risk. - The firm disregards allegations of the customer's or beneficial owner's criminal activity from reputable sources repeated over a sustained period of time. - The firm ignores adverse allegations simply because customers hold a UK investment visa. - A firm grants waivers from establishing source of funds, source of wealth or other due diligence without good reason. - A correspondent bank conducts inadequate due diligence on parents and affiliates of respondents. - A correspondent bank relies exclusively on the Wolfsberg Group AML questionnaire.